Yerbae Expands Midwest Convenience Store Presence with Casey's General Stores Authorization

 Expanding Distribution Network Creates Synergies for Safety Shot

 "The strategic alignment between Yerbaé and Safety Shot is clear," said Jarrett Boon, CEO of Safety Shot.
-"Our shared commitment to providing consumers with innovative and convenient wellness solutions makes this expansion into Casey's particularly exciting.
-We believe this partnership will create valuable synergies for both brands and enhance our ability to meet the evolving needs of consumers across the Midwest."
+"Our shared commitment to providing consumers with innovative and convenient wellness solutions makes Yerbaé’s expansion into Casey's particularly exciting.
+We believe this partnership will create valuable synergies for both brands following the closing of our proposed transaction and enhance our ability to meet the evolving needs of consumers across the Midwest."

 Leveraging 7-Eleven's Global Reach

-The 7-Eleven partnership, which introduced Safety Shot's alcohol-reducing product, Sure Shot, to 300 stores in the Chicago metropolitan area, is particularly significant due to the chain's extensive global footprint.
+The 7-Eleven partnership, which introduced Safety Shot's alcohol-reducing product, Sure Shot, to 300 stores in the Chicago metropolitan area, is particularly significant to Yerbaé due to the chain's extensive global footprint.

-With over 77,000 stores in 17 countries, 7-Eleven provides Safety Shot with access to a massive customer base and unparalleled brand visibility.
+With over 77,000 stores in 17 countries, 7-Eleven provides Safety Shot with access to a massive customer base and unparalleled brand visibility which Yerbaé hopes to leverage.
 This strategic alliance leverages 7-Eleven's proven track record of successfully launching beverage brands, including notable successes like Red Bull, Bai, and Celsius.
 Furthermore, Safety Shot benefits from prime placement within 7-Eleven stores, with prominent counter-top displays that encourage impulse purchases and drive product awareness.

 This latest distribution agreement with Casey's marks a significant step forward in Yerbaé's ongoing expansion strategy, further solidifying its position as a leader in the functional beverage market while complementing Safety Shot’s innovative crossroads across the United States.